Forevermorewon/-azure-network-protocols/README.md

 Create a new rule to Deny ICMP protocol traffic, but navigating to Azure.
 Select the Network security group for machine 2.
 Go to inbound security rules.
 Choose +add and create new rule.
+Note that the Priority number will determin the order in which actions are taken.

 ![image](https://github.com/Forevermorewon/-azure-network-protocols/assets/145600604/3e1b0d5a-646c-469c-8cd6-76bb54624b0e)